Damun: 1948 war and aftermath

-Israel

-After the initial Israeli successes in the central Galilee during the first stage of Operation Dekel, units of the Haganah's Sheva Brigade moved westward and captured al-Damun, among other Arab localities, in the second stage of the operation on July 15–16, 1948.
-However, Palestinian historian, Aref al-Aref, dates its capture earlier in May 1948, following the fall of Acre.
+After the initial Israeli successes in the central Galilee during the first stage of Operation Dekel, units of the Haganah's Sheva Brigade moved westward and captured Damun, among other Arab localities, in the second stage of the operation on 15–16 July 1948.
+Palestinian historian Aref al-Aref dates its capture earlier, in May 1948, following the fall of Acre.
 Israeli historian Benny Morris said that inhabitants were demoralized by the fall of Acre and then Nazareth, and so fled during the bombardment that preceded the attack on the village.
-The remaining residents were expelled and al-Damun itself was completely destroyed according to both historians.
+The remaining residents were expelled and Damun was razed according to both historians.

-Following the war the area was incorporated into the State of Israel.
-The village's land is used for agriculture by residents of the Yas'ur kibbutz, which itself was built on the land of al-Birwa.
-Al-Damun is among the Palestinian villages for which commemorative Marches of Return have taken place, typically as part of Nakba Day, such as the demonstrations organized by the Association for the Defence of the Rights of the Internally Displaced.
+The village's land is used for agriculture by residents of the Yas'ur kibbutz, which itself was built on the land of Birwa.
 According to Palestinian historian Walid Khalidi in 1992, the site was "overgrown with thorns, cacti, olive trees, and pines.
 Stone and concrete rubble is scattered around it.
 The structure that formerly protected the central water source and regulated its flow stands untended and is collapsing in several places.
 The cemetery is extant, although the markers over a few graves are collapsing."
-British historian Andrew Petersen writes that the village had a number of eighteenth or nineteenth-century stone houses, some which had decorated facades.
+British historian Andrew Petersen writes that the village had a number of 18th or 19th-century stone houses, some which had decorated facades.

+Most of the inhabitants of Damun became internally displaced Palestinians, now citizens of Israel, living in the nearby Tamra, Kabul, I'billin, and to a lesser extent Shefa-Amr, Sha'ab and other towns and villages in its vicinity.
+Descendants of the Zayadina, from the line of Ali, lived in Damun until 1948, after which they moved to Tamra and Kafr Manda.
+In 2008, the number of refugees and their descendants was estimated at over 12,600.
+Damun is among the Palestinian villages for which commemorative Marches of Return have taken place, typically as part of Nakba Day, such as the demonstrations organized by the Association for the Defence of the Rights of the Internally Displaced.